 Complementary Approaches to Mindfulness for Chronic Pain

-While mindfulness techniques for managing chronic pain can be a powerful tool for improving quality of life, complementary approaches can also be helpful in managing chronic pain.
+While mindfulness techniques for managing chronic pain can be a powerful tool for improving quality of life, complementary approaches can also help manage chronic pain.

 Here are the complementary approaches to mindfulness for chronic pain:

-Cognitive-behavioral therapy (CBT) and mindfulness-based cognitive therapy (MBCT) are complementary approaches to mindfulness that can be helpful in managing chronic pain.
+Cognitive-behavioral therapy (CBT) and mindfulness-based cognitive therapy (MBCT) are complementary approaches to mindfulness that can help manage chronic pain.

 CBT is a form of talk therapy that focuses on changing negative thought patterns and behaviors.